 Currently UTHSC is accredited by the Southern Association of Colleges and Schools (SACS) as part of the University of Tennessee ("Big Orange").
-This entity currently includes UTK, UTHSC, UT School of Agriculture and the UT Space Institute.
-It is anticipated that the campus will return to independent accreditation in 2015.
-All of the professional programs undergo regular accreditation by their professional societies.
+This entity includes UTK, UTHSC, UT College of Agriculture and the UT Space Institute.
+UTHSC is now in the process of seeking independent accreditation.
+All of the professional programs sponsored by the health science center undergo regular accreditation by their professional societies.
 The list of accrediting bodies and the dates of their next review is shown below.